RoshiniGella/codtech-task1/README.md

    - Progress Tracker: Display current progress (e.g., question X out of Y).
    - Results Screen: Show scores and detailed feedback at the end.

-      Key Technologies used:1.
-HTML
+      Key Technologies used:
+  ->HTML
    - Create the structural elements of the application, including quiz containers, buttons, and progress bars.
-2. CSS
+  -> CSS
    - Add visual styling, such as fonts, colors, animations, and responsive layouts.
    - Use CSS Grid or Flexbox for adaptive and structured design.
-3. JavaScript
+-> JavaScript
    - Manage interactivity, logic, and events (e.g., question navigation, score tracking).
    - Use JavaScript DOM manipulation for updating the interface dynamically.